airbnb/okreplay/src/docs/index.md

 ### WSLite

+[_WSLite_][wslite] does not use the default JVM proxy settings at all.
+You will need to configure it to use the Betamax proxy.
+There is a `getProxy()` convenience method on `Recorder` that makes this very easy:

+    def http = new RESTClient('http://freeside.co/betamax')
+    def response = http.get(path: '/', proxy: recorder.proxy)

 ## HTTPS

-As of version 1.1 Betamax can proxy HTTPS traffic as well as HTTP.
+As of version 1.1 the Betamax proxy can handle HTTPS traffic as well as HTTP.
 Because Betamax needs to be able to read the content of the request and response it is not actually a valid secure proxy.
 Betamax will only work if the certificate chain is broken.

 To enable HTTP support you simply need to set the `sslSupport` boolean property on the `Recorder` instance in your test or via Betamax configuration.

+Note, this is not necessary if you are using the _BetamaxHttpClient_ wrapper class instead of the proxy.
+HTTPS is handled no differently to HTTP in that case.

 ### HTTPS with Apache HttpClient